 Compared with other injury-related legal claims, a medical malpractice lawsuit is usually a fairly complex undertaking.
 That's true in every state, and Mississippi is no exception.
-Legal issues and medical evidence can get very complicated very quickly in a medical malpractice case, and the plaintiff (the injured patient, or his or her legal representative) needs to comply with a number of procedural rules dictated by state laws.
+Legal issues and medical evidence can get very complicated very quickly in a medical malpractice case, and the plaintiff (the injured patient, or a legal representative) needs to comply with a number of procedural rules dictated by state laws.
 In this article, we'll look at some of the key Mississippi laws that a medical malpractice plaintiff needs to understand.

 A statute of limitations is a state law that sets a limit on the amount of time you have to file a lawsuit after you have suffered some type of loss or injury.
 Like most states, Mississippi has a dedicated statute of limitations for a medical malpractice lawsuit.

-Mississippi Code Annotated section 15-1-36 specifies that an injured patient must file a medical malpractice claim within two years of the date on which the health care provider committed the alleged malpractice, or the date on which, with "reasonable diligence," the malpractice "might have been first known or discovered."
+Mississippi Code section 15-1-36 specifies that an injured patient must file a medical malpractice claim within two years of the date on which the health care provider committed the alleged malpractice, or the date on which, with "reasonable diligence," the malpractice "might have been first known or discovered."

 Keep in mind that if you are relying on this "discovery rule," as the plaintiff you have the burden of proving that you did not discover right away that the malpractice occurred, and that you could not have reasonably discovered the malpractice until you actually did.